edwardshturman/register-bot/README.md

 👋 Hi there!
 I'm Edward, and I'm a Computer Science Major at the University of San Francisco. 💻

-Register is a Discord bot I made for my group of friends — after our high school graduation in May 2021, we wanted to make the most of our Summer together, and we needed a tool to make planning events, documenting availability, and tracking planning progress more convenient.
+Register is a Discord bot I made for my group of friends — after our high school graduation in May 2021, we wanted to make the most of our Summer together, and we needed a tool to make planning trips, documenting availability, and tracking planning progress more convenient.

 Well, here it is!
 I hope you enjoy, and I'll be updating it regularly for now.
 Go on and plan some epic events!